-We recognise that health and success in schools are correlated and the school shares a responsibility with families to develop good student health practices.
-The school recognises the importance of three inter-connected components of curriculum, school organisation and school partnerships and services.
+Willetton Senior High School recognises that health and success in schools are correlated and the school shares a responsibility with families to develop good student health practices.
+We recognises the importance of the inter-connected components of curriculum, school organisation and school partnerships and services.

 - to create a school environment that advances physical, social, spiritual, mental and emotional health

 - to enable students to take responsibility for their own health and develop life-long healthy attitudes

 Health education is compulsory for all students in Years 7 to 10, Lifecare is studied in Year 11 and Health Studies is offered in Years 11 and 12.
 The curriculum is;